jundalisay/spblist/content/en/research/descartes/man/article-11.md

 ---
-heading: Sections 11-13
+heading: Articles 11-13
 title: How Does the Body Breathe and Swallow Food?
-weight: 10
+weight: 18
 description: "The portion of blood that rises up to the brain through the arteries primarily produces the animal spirits"
 writer:
   name: Rene Descartes